nicholasjackson/demo-vault/transform/blueprint/docs/index.md

   -d '{"value": "1111-2222-3333-4444"}'
 ```

-Vault returns the cyphertext inside the JSON response, this value is returned at the path `.data.encoded_value` as shown in the example output below.
+The ciphertext for the submitted data is returned in the JSON response at `.data.encoded_value`.
+As you will see later on in the post it is a fairly trivial exercise to extract this information.

 ```json
 {